 - To be staff facilitators: Seeing staff and vendors as partners in creating a successful community

-There are times when the board needs to meet for confidential reasons such as discussions of legal matters.
-Those executive sessions are separate from general board meetings and closed to residents.
+Sometimes the board needs to meet for confidential reasons, such as to discuss legal matters.
+These executive sessions are separate from general board meetings and are closed to residents.

-Establishing a code of conduct is a best practice tool that can really help make your board meetings run more smoothly, too.
-For board members, this would include refraining from engaging in debates with homeowners, disclosing conflicts of interest and recusing yourself from any related votes to remove the perception of impropriety.
+A code of conduct can also help your board meetings run more smoothly.
+This means that board members should refrain from engaging in debates with homeowners, disclose conflicts of interest, and recuse themselves from any related votes to avoid the perception of impropriety.